Alakazam the Great: Critical reception

 The Los Angeles Times called it "warm, amusing and exciting... the art work is really excellent".
 Variety said "picture should do quite nicely at summer b.o."
 Filmink called it "a really sweet movie".

 It was included as one of the choices in The Fifty Worst Films of All Time, and is the only animated film featured in the book.

 Box office

 The film was a great success in Japan but a flop in the United States, despite a large marketing budget and heavy promotion.
 The film also did poorly in other countries where AIP released, and was banned in Denmark and Norway due to its horror elements.
 AIP cancelled plans to co produce other animated films with Toei (the first of which was to be Sinbad) as well as a proposed part-animation-part-live action film, Ali Baba and the Seven Wonders of the World.

+Matt Alt, in Pure Invention, wrote that the film "flopped so terrifically" in Western countries.

 According to Variety it and another Japanese cartoon film released by the US, Magic Boy, earned a combined $425,000 in rentals in North America.